 1. Prior to arrival at NHSL medical assessment First aid as detailed in figure 1 Vet to assess primate and take samples for herpes B virus testing as appropriate Charles River Labs will issue a Non-Human Primate (NHP) Incident Report outlining the nature of the incident, the identification of the animal and markers associated with level of risk.
-If from Charles River lab, injured staff member to attend A&E at RIE 2.
+Injured staff member to attend A&E at RIE 2.
 Medical Repeat first aid as above assessment in History (as detailed in figure 1) A&E Determine animal risk category using NHP Incident form (if relevant) and source animal risk assessment tool (page 6).
 If indicated based on source animal risk, proceed to injury assessment category (page 7) and determine if post-exposure prophylaxis is required Wound swab for viral PCR at initial assessment is not advised as this may force virus further into the wound 3.
-Follow up If patient was injured at Charles River and is being assessed in ED, complete referral form (appendix 1) and email to wgh.infectiousdiseases@nhslothian.scot.nhs.uk For all patients, advise to seek medical attention if within the 5 weeks following exposure they develop: fever; flu-like illness; vesicles at the wound site; or signs of encephalopathy.
-Low risk patients will not be routinely followed up unless they develop symptoms Moderate or high-risk patients require follow-up at RIDU at weeks 1,2 and 4 post-exposure.
-4. Animal testing results • If testing of the monkey is undertaken, Charles River will contact the infectious diseases registrar via switchboard with any significant results.
+Follow up For all patients: 1.
+Complete referral form (appendix 1) and email to wgh.infectiousdiseases@nhslothian.scot.nhs.uk 2.
+Advise to seek medical attention if within the 5 weeks following exposure they develop: fever; flu-like illness; vesicles at the wound site; or signs of encephalopathy.
+Low risk patients will not be routinely followed up unless they develop symptoms Moderate or high-risk patients will have follow-up arranged by RIDU at weeks 1,2 and 4 post-exposure.
+4. Animal testing results If testing of the monkey is undertaken, Charles River will contact the infectious diseases registrar via switchboard with any significant results.
 If these confirm Herpes B infection, the risk assessment and management should be reviewed to determine if any change in advice is required.